-- Run sudo apt-get update && sudo apt-get install ia32-libs before installing ElectricFlow.
-This command installs Ubuntu's 32-bit compatibility layer. - If you plan to use an LDAP account for ownership of the server/web/repository services with 64-bit Ubuntu, you must run sudo apt-get update && sudo apt-get install libnss-ldap:i386.
+- If you plan to use an LDAP account for ownership of the server/web/repository services with 64-bit Ubuntu, you must run sudo apt-get update && sudo apt-get install libnss-ldap:i386.
 This command installs 32-bit NSS packages.
 If you do not run this command, the ElectricFlow Apache server fails to start.

-Note: Even though the ElectricFlow installer is in the \$INSTALL_DIRECTORY/src directory, do not launch it from the \$INSTALL DIRECTORY/src directory.
+Note: Even though the ElectricFlow installer is in the \$INSTALL_DIRECTORY/src directory, do not launch it from the \$INSTALL_DIRECTORY/src directory.

 These are the various installation methods and options for specific platform configurations.
-For information about supported server platforms and supported non-server platforms, see Supported Server Platforms on page 2-1 and Supported Agent Platforms on page 2-10.
+For information about supported server platforms and supported non-server platforms, see Supported Server Platforms on page 2-1 and Supported Agent Platforms on page 2-11.